 They begin exam prep during clinical, not after.
 Studying for the ARMRIT exam in the evenings while completing clinical during the day means you can take the exam within weeks of finishing clinical hours rather than months later.
 (Our ARMRIT practice test and study guide has a 12-week study plan built for exactly this overlap.)

 Going fast only works if you’re actually building competence.
-Racing through clinical hours without developing real skills means you’ll pass the exam but struggle in your first job.
-The goal is the fastest path that produces a competent technologist, not the fastest path to a piece of paper.
+Racing through clinical hours without developing real skills means you’ll struggle in your first job.
+The goal is the fastest path that produces a competent technologist.